June 27, 2016

 In this episode of Take 3, we continue the conversation about WWDC 2016 – Apple’s Worldwide Developers Conference – with 3Pillar’s Sean Kosanovich.
-He joins us in the studio to build off of his WWDC blog post and talk about his experience at the latest WWDC, how it compares to previous years, and what to look forward to from Apple.
+He joins us in the studio to talk about his experience at the latest WWDC, how it compares to previous years, and what to look forward to from Apple.

 Sean Kosanovich is a Senior Software Engineer at 3Pillar with a background in full-stack development and a focus on native mobile applications.